cjdoris/pAdicExtensions/docs/ramification-polygons.md

 > {:.ret}
 {:.intrinsic}

+True if P corresponds to an actual extension.

 **Parameters**
 - `Residues := true`: Only checks the residues (if they are assigned) when this is true